 They will also fly into the crawlspace of the structure and lay eggs there.

 PEST THREAT LEVEL

-Powderpost beetles do not pose a threat to humans but are very dangerous to the structure of wood that can be found in and around your home.
+Powderpost beetles do not pose a threat to humans but are very dangerous to the structure of wood around your home.
 They are second only to termites in their destructiveness to wood and wood products.

 Powderpost beetles are estimated to cause millions of dollars in damage in the United Stated each year.
-They have the ability to bite but rarely do because they live in wood.
+Also, they can bite but rarely do because they live in wood.